 But if you’re a brand which has this infrastructure in place, it may be worth your while to explore Jet as an additional channel.
 They seem to value their retail Partners, since unlike Amazon, they do not own any inventory themselves, and so relationships matter.
 And they address common pain points with Amazon Seller policies and systems.

-How Jet is different to Amazon from a Brand/Seller perspective
+Here is how Jet is different to Amazon from a Brand/Seller perspective:

 Sales tax obligations